Zerotask/rust-jungle/CONTRIBUTING.md

 You can build / compile the entire project with `npm run build`

 and with `npm run start` you can test it.

+## Add or update a lesson

+The core of a lesson is the Lesson component.
+If you want to add or update a lesson, you have to ensure, that this component is imported.

+After it, you can use it like an HTML tag and just pass data via attributes.

+`<Lesson index="{99}" title="Test" summary="" tags="" previous="" next="" playgroundUrl="" furtherInformationUrls="">content</lesson>`